Carteret County Vehicle Impound Guide

 Costs & Fees in Carteret County

-Typical towing fees in North Carolina generally range from $150 to $300.
+Typical towing fees in North Carolina can range from $150 to $300.
 Daily storage fees typically range from $25 to $50 per day.
-However, these are just estimates, and the actual fees may vary depending on the specific towing company and their policies.
+However, these are just estimates.
+Fees in Carteret County may vary significantly depending on the specific towing company.

 Payment